-The predicates holds, believes_at, and occurs represent different aspects of a changing world state: $holds(Occ,T_i)$ is true iff the occasion type Occ is true throughout the time interval T_i .
+The predicates holds, believes\at, and occurs represent different aspects of a changing world state: $holds(Occ,T_i)$ is true iff the occasion type Occ is true throughout the time interval $T_i$ .
 Occasions (also called fluents [19], [20]) represent time-varying states of the world such as the locations of objects.
-Formally, an occasion is a functional term in logic that maps an occasion type such as empty(cup-23) into the time intervals in which cup-23 was empty.
-Thus, the assertion holds(empty(cup-23),t-46) is true if t-46 is a sub-interval of a time interval in which the cup was empty.
-The predicate believes_at(Occ,T_i) is similar to $holds(Occ,T_i)$, with the difference that believes_at represents a belief of the robot rather than the true world state.
-Typically, we distinguish between holds and believes_at only if we have external devices for observing manipulation episodes that can provide us with ground truth data, and return identical values otherwise.
+Formally, an occasion is a functional term in logic that maps an occasion type such as empty(cup-23) into the time intervals in which $ext{cup-23}$ was empty.
+Thus, the assertion $ext{holds(empty(cup-23),t-46)}$ is true if $ext{t-46}$ is a sub-interval of a time interval in which the cup was empty.

+The predicate believes\at( $Occ,T_i$ ) is similar to $holds(Occ,T_i)$ , with the difference that believes\at represents a belief of the robot rather than the true world state.
+Typically, we distinguish between holds and $believes_at$ only if we have external devices for observing manipulation episodes that can provide us with ground truth data, and return identical values otherwise.
 The predicate occurs(Ev,T) states that event Ev occurs throughout the time interval T. For example, the assertion occurs(contact-13,t-31) states that the contact event contact-13 has occurred in the time interval t-31.

-Manipulation episodes do not only represent how the world changes during a manipulation episode but also the process of plan interpretation.
-In this context, we mean by a task tsk (assertion: task(Tsk) the intention of the robot to execute a piece of the control program Exp.
+In addition to changes of the outside world, the episodes also describe the process of plan interpretation.
+In this context, we mean by a task tsk (assertion: task(Tsk)) the intention of the robot to execute a piece of the control program Exp.
 The tasks that a robot generates when executing its plan are organized in a hierarchical task network (because plan steps can be executed concurrently).
-The task hierarchies are represented through the predicate subtask(tsk1,tsk) stating that tsk1 is a subtask of task tsk.
+The task hierarchies are represented through the predicate $subtask(tsk_1, tsk_0)$ stating that $tsk_1$ is a subtask of task $tsk_0$ .
 Thus, if we are interested how a task was executed, we have to explore the subtask relations.
-If we want to infer why a task got executed, we have to analyze its super tasks.
+If we want to infer why a task was executed, we have to analyze its super tasks.